events555/Rbuild/README.md

 - request: contains the request_form.html.
 It is not fully done yet: I want to add some more stuff to the page and I need to connect it with our database. thank_you.html is loaded when the user submits the form.
 - server: contains the chat_server.js (which you can ignore) and the main server.js which allows the html code to interact with our database.
 Run this code if you are testing the login process.
 - shop: contains html files for the template for the overall website.
 Needs a lot of work and modification to fit our needs.

-**_IMPORTANT INFORMATION_**

-To test the code (mostly the login/register process), you need the following:

-- A MySQL database running on localhost with the username root, password admin, and database rbuild.
-The rbuild database should have a table named users with the following columns: userid, username, password, and role.
-Here is the create table:

-CREATE TABLE `users` (
-`userid` int NOT NULL AUTO_INCREMENT,
-`username` varchar(15) NOT NULL,
-`password` varchar(72) NOT NULL,
-`role` varchar(50) NOT NULL DEFAULT 'Customer', PRIMARY KEY (`userid`)
-)

-- npm and Node.js installed with the following packages (express, body-parser, cors, mysql, cookie-parser, and crypto).

-- An apache http server with the login_register.html file in it.

-Run the MySQL files in /inventory/sqlScripts to create the required MySQL tables in software like MySQL Workbench.

-To populate the product database with the info from the inventory .csv tables, run the loadCSV.sql file included in the inventory folder or just put it in your MySQL data folder.